dandi/dandi-archive/doc/design/zarr-publish-1.md

 # Publish Dandisets that contain Zarr archives, and support updates to the Zarr archive after publishing the Dandiset

-This document describes the current implementation of publishing Dandisets with Zarr archives, a desired use case, and the associated requirements of this use case.
+This document describes the current implementation of publishing Dandisets with Zarr archives, desired use cases, and the associated requirements.

 ## Current implementation